 Course Guides provide information, tutorials, and links to resources for specific courses.

 The Common Read program is designed to provide all new first-year students with a common intellectual experience around a theme of Catholic Social Teaching to encourage a sense of community among students, faculty and staff.
-This year’s theme is Option for the Poor and Vulnerable.
+This year’s theme is Solidarity.
 Check out these resources.

 The Electronic Databases that the library subscribes to are listed alphabetically below.
 Off-campus access to the databases is limited to students, faculty, staff, and administration who have a library card.
 In addition, there are categories that list databases specific to different subjects.